zeeth99/vox/README.md

 BEFORE YOU DO ANYTHING
 Please make sure that :
-1. Within the directory that the files 'VOXSPELL.jar' and 'runMe.sh' (without quotation marks) is in, there is a file named 'NZCER-spelling-lists.txt' (again, without quotation marks) within that same directory.
+1. Within the directory that the files 'VOXSPELL.jar' and 'runVoxspell.sh' (without quotation marks) is in, there is a file named 'NZCER-spelling-lists.txt' (again, without quotation marks) within that same directory.
 	If one does not exist, please create one or get one from somewhere as you cannot attempt as quiz without this file present
-2. Within the directory that the files 'VOXSPELL.jar' and 'runMe.sh' (without quotation marks) is in, there is a file named 'big_buck_bunny_1_minute.avi' (you guessed it, without the quotation marks) within the same directory.
+2. Within the directory that the files 'VOXSPELL.jar' and 'runVoxspell.sh' (without quotation marks) is in, there is a file named 'big_buck_bunny_1_minute.avi' (you guessed it, without the quotation marks) within the same directory.
 If one does not exist, please make sure one exists to enable any video reward at the end of a quiz